debrief/pepys-import/README.rst

 Setup
 -----

-To prepare for running ensure Python 3.6.4 or later are installed in your system.
+To prepare for running ensure Python 3.7 or later are installed in your system.
 You can check your Python 3 version with the following command::

     $ python3 --version

+If you don't have Python 3.7+ in your system, please download it from `python.org <https://www.python.org/downloads/>`_

 ----------
 For Ubuntu